In the world of outdoor elliptical bikes there are two top contenders. StreetStrider and ElliptiGo.

 Related Reading: Best Treadmill For Bad Knees

-Similarly, the StreetStrider has allowed for previously injured individuals to enjoy comfortable yet invigorating exercise.
+Similarly, the StreetStrider has allowed previously injured individuals to enjoy comfortable yet invigorating exercise.
 One buyer noted that despite surgery on both knees, this model allows for a great full-body workout that “doesn’t cause any pain”.

 A different buyer mentioned that a bad back diagnosis prevents her from using a standard bicycle due to the pressure exerted on her back.
 According to her, using the StreetStrider comes with no such pressure and she is now able to exercise regularly.